 The variety of brands and advertisers that turn to affiliate to drive traffic, leads and sales is huge.
 Practically all online retailers – and many non-retail brands offering online transactions, like finance and travel – already use or are considering affiliate strategies to reach their goals.

 This leads to similar solutions to the same challenges.
-What I have seen in market in general are very similar strategies across basic programs without much creativity.
-Partners are incentivised with the same commission on any type of sale where they are the last click regardless of the type of customer (for example, new or recurring), regardless of whether the publisher is positioned at the top or bottom of the sales funnel, and regardless of the value driven to the advertiser.
-It is perhaps not that difficult to understand why this approach would not attract investment from the c-suite and other business leaders.
+What I have seen in the market in general are very similar strategies across basic programs without much creativity.
+Partners are incentivized with the same commission on any type of sale where they are the last click regardless of the type of customer (for example, new or recurring), regardless of whether the publisher is positioned at the top or bottom of the sales funnel, and regardless of the value-driven to the advertiser.
+It is perhaps not that difficult to understand why this approach would not attract investment from the C-suite and other business leaders.